syl3r86/favtab/README.md

 2. Unzip it into FoundryVTT/resources/app/public/modules
 3. Restart Foundry if it was running.
 4. Activate the module in the settings menu.
+4. Enable the module in the Module Configuration

 ![example](preview.jpg)